Food Safety Modernization Act

 - United Fresh continues to attend FDA quarterly meetings with the agency and allied industry partners

-To learn more about the Food Safety Modernization Act, please contact Jennifer McEntire, Vice President, Food Safety.
+To learn more about the Food Safety Modernization Act, please contact Jennifer McEntire, Senior Vice President, Food Safety and Technology.